Main Page Main Page Healthiness is good

 There's nothing here

 To do any active stretch, contract or tighten the muscle(s) opposite the muscle(s) you want to relax or stretch.
 For example, if you want to stretch the muscles on the front of your upper arm (biceps), you tighten the muscles on the back of your arm (triceps).
 This is easily done by straightening your elbow as hard as you can without cramping.
-Conversely, if you want to stretch the muscles on the back of your upper arm, you tighten the muscles on the front of your arm.
+Conversely, if you want to stretch the muscles on the back of your upper arm, tighten the muscles on the front of your arm.
 In other words, bend your elbow as hard as you can without cramping.

-Click here to return to the main Exercise information page.
+• Click here to return to the main Exercise information page.

 Even your bottom can be naturally healthy